 Most religion courses emphasize expressing and justifying one’s ideas in written and spoken form, considering and evaluating different perspectives logically and fairly, and finding connections between traditional religious questions and issues from other academic fields and the student’s own life experiences.

-- Music and Monasticism
+- Love and Kindness

-What are common careers in religion?
+What are common careers in Religion?

 - Social Worker/Activist

-What are religion alumnae doing?
+What are Religion alumni doing?